apache/cloudstack-documentation/source/adminguide/accounts.rst

 other TOTP authenticators and static PIN as the 2FA providers.
 Other 2FA providers can be easily integrated with CloudStack using its plugin model.

 ..
-Note:: Two Factor Authentication is applicable only for the logins using username and password,
+Note:: 2FA is applicable to authentication mechanisms in CloudStack using username/password,
-          it is not applicable for other authentication mechanisms like LDAP or SAML or using api key and secret key.
+          LDAP, SAML.
+While using apikey/secretkey 2FA checks will be bypassed.

 For admins, the following are the settings available at global and domain level to configure 2FA.